drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DataPrep.rst

     - The hg19 data is available at ``/ftp/release/``
     - The hg38 data is available at ``/ftp/release/20130502/supporting/GRCh38_positions/``

-You won't need to pre-process the single cell count data unless you are using DoubletDecon or DoubletFinder which need QC-filtered and normalized counts (for example with `Seurat <https://satijalab.org/seurat/articles/pbmc3k_tutorial.html>`__).
+You won't need to pre-process the single cell count data unless you are using :ref:`DoubletFinder<doubletfinder-docs>` or :ref:`DoubletDecon<doubletdecon-docs>` which need QC-filtered and normalized counts (for example with `Seurat <https://satijalab.org/seurat/articles/pbmc3k_tutorial.html>`__).

 For the demultiplexing softwares, you should filter the SNP genotypes that you will use.